Advising tips, tools and FAQ

 Yes!
 All students in the Journalism and Mass Communication (JMC) and Sports Journalism programs are required to complete at least one 3-credit professional program.
 The professional program is an immersive full-day experience during two or more days a week.
 Students typically participate in their professional program during their junior or senior year.
 Here is the list of professional programs, their prerequisites and a link to the application (if open).

-Your academic adviser will work with you to determine which experience best suits your interest.
+Your academic advisor will work with you to determine which experience best suits your interest.
 Students taking a professional program in fall or spring and participating two days a week will earn 3 credits.
 Students taking a professional program in fall or spring and participating three days a week will earn 6 credits.
 Students taking a professional program in fall or spring and participating four days a week will earn 9 credits.

 Professional programs may be taken in more than one semester, and students may take multiple programs (for example, a student may take Cronkite News for 3 credits and the Digital Audiences Lab for 3 credits, either in the same semester or one each in two semesters).
 Credit earned beyond the required 3 can be used to fill an Advanced Skills requirement or a JMC or MCO Upper Division elective requirement.